23 of the Best Types of Orchids to Grow as Houseplants

 One cattleya cultivar you might want to start with is C. Potinara Chief ‘Sweet Orange.’

-This compact grower produces fiery-colored, fragrant flowers that are medium-sized, measuring three and a half inches wide.
+This compact grower produces fiery-colored, fragrant flowers, measuring three and a half inches wide.

 Find more tips on cattleya care here.